newrelic-experimental/NR1-Viz-NRQL-By-MonthORWeek/README.md

 ## License <a id="license"></a>
    [NR1-Viz-NRQL-By-MonthORWeek] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
-   >[If applicable: The [project name] also uses source code from third-party libraries.
+   >[If applicable: The [NR1-Viz-NRQL-By-MonthORWeek] also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]